fringestani/fringestani/README.md

 ## Technical Details
 - Built with: **HTML/CSS** (Vanilla) or **Jekyll** (optional)
 - Hosted on: GitHub Pages
-- Includes: Responsive design, Ladakhi color palette
+- Includes: Responsive design, earthen color palette

 ## How to Use
 1. Clone repository: